Equality and diversity

 An Equality and Diversity group meets quarterly to ensure that we maintain the inclusive nature of the institute and that best practise is shared across partner institutes on the Norwich Research Park and beyond.

 Women in Science

-The John Innes Centre is proud to be the first Research Institute to win an Athena SWAN Silver award.
+The John Innes Centre is proud to be the first Research Institute to be awarded an Athena SWAN Gold award.